I-had-a-bad-idea/IPL/README.md

 # Interpreted-Programming-Language
-A try at making a small programming language with the basic features
+A small programming language with the basic features

+This is not a good programming language!
+I only made this to learn and have fun!